Skip to content

 Access to the clusters is handled through the accounts you've been provided with for onboarding in the self-service portal.

 Clusters are integrated with the OIDC compatible identity provider that is integrated with the portal.
-Detailed instructions on how to authenticate with Kubernetes using your portal account will be provided at a later stage.
+Use the following instructions on how to authenticate to a Kubernetes cluster with your account.

 Networking